The 1970 AMC AMX was the best version yet of this blend of muscle car and sports car. It was also, unfortunately, the last true AMX.

 Return to Classic Muscle Cars Library.

-For more cool information on muscle cars, check out:- Even AMC, the champion of the economy car, caught muscle car fever.
+- Even AMC, the champion of the economy car, caught muscle car fever.
 See profiles, photos, and specifications of AMC muscle cars.

 - Muscle cars came in many shapes and sizes.
 Here are features on more than 100 muscle cars, including photos and specifications for each model.